anedyaio/anedya-example-nodemcu/submitData/Room Monitoring with DHT/mqtt/README.md

   1. Properly identify your sensor's pins.
   2. Connect sensor VCC pin to 3V3.
   3. Connect sensor GND pin to GND.
-  4. Connect sensor signal pin to D4.
+  4. Connect sensor signal pin to 5(Marked D1 On the Nodemcu).

 ### Code Set-Up